Andamio-Platform/dfa-pbl/src/andamio/course/101/overview.md

 }
 ---

-# Welcome to Deep Funding Academy (DFA) - Phase 1: Genesis!
+# Welcome to the Deep Funding Academy (DFA) - Phase 1: Genesis!

 Greetings, participants!
 We are excited to welcome you to the Deep Funding Academy, where exploration meets expertise in the fascinating world of AI.